 This record unit documents the activities and efforts of the Administrative Office to acquire objects and portraits, most notably correspondence with art collectors and professional artists.
 The records include correspondence and memoranda with various art collectors, professional artists, domestic and foreign museums, educational institutions, government agencies, professional associations, and scholars …

 The papers and photographs of Cuban born American photographer Ramón Guerrero measure 0.6 linear feet and date from 1978 to 1998.
 The collection is comprised of biographical material, correspondence, artist files, printed materials, and photographs by Guerrero that include portraits of Cuban American artists and several photographs relating to the Cuba-USA: The Next Generation exhibition in Chicago.

 Photographs of Winold Reiss portraits of Plains peoples

-Photographs of Winold Reiss drawings of Plains Indians, particularly Blackfeet or Kainah Indians, circa 1927.
+Photographs of Winold Reiss drawings of Plains peoples, particularly Blackfeet or Kainah, circa 1927.

 Records in this record unit document the exhibition research and activities of the National Portrait Gallery and its Office of Exhibitions.
 Particularly well represented are exhibitions mounted between 1974 and 1976, with materials documenting research and publications on numerous artists, paintings, prints, broadsides, books, documents and letters.
 A large amount of correspondence …